Cephalotaxus harringtonii var. wilsoniana

-Cephalotaxus harringtonii var. wilsoniana, commonly known as Taiwan plum yew and Wilson plum yew, is an endangered variety of conifer endemic to Taiwan.
+Cephalotaxus harringtonii var. wilsoniana, commonly known as Taiwan plum yew, Taiwan cow's-tail pine, and Wilson plum yew, is an endangered variety of conifer in the family Cephalotaxaceae, endemic to Taiwan.

 Taxonomy

 This variety was first described in 1914 by Bunzō Hayata as the species Cephalotaxus wilsoniana, and then redescribed in 1974 by Siro Kitamura to give its current name as a variety of Cephalotaxus harringtonii, (and who describes it as being found in Japan, Korea, North and Middle China).

+Plants of the World Online and other authorities consider it to be the species Cephalotaxus harringtonii.
+(In synonymising this name with C. harringtonia, Plants of the World online cites several authorities.)

 Etymology

 The genus name Cephalotaxus comes from the Greek "kephale", meaning head.
 The taxus refers to the yew plant.
 Together these names mean "head yew" which is in reference to the flower structures of both sexes that appear as tight clusters or heads.
 The needle like leaves resemble a yew thus the name "head yew".
 The common name plum yew comes from the cones that resemble a plum in both shape and color.

 History

 The Taiwan plum yew was originally considered as a variety of Cephalotaxus sinensis due to similar morphology, however DNA evidence suggests that it is more closely related to its related cousin Cephalotaxus harringtonii.
 It has also been considered as a separate species.
 However, Plants of the World Online does not recognize the Taiwan plum yew as a distinct taxon, and considers it a synonym of the parent species, Cephalotaxus harringtonii.